 What Is A Pilot’s Starting Pay?

-Most pilots’ first paid job is the position of certified flight instructor.
-In 2013, a law was passed to require pilots to first become flight instructors and teach others for 1,500 hours before getting their pilot license.
+Most pilots’ first paid job is the position of a certified flight instructor.
+In 2013, a law was passed to require pilots to first become flight instructors and teach others for 1,500 hours before getting their pilot licenses.

 Most certified flight instructors get an average salary of $30-40 per hour.
 Once a pilot earns their license, they’re hired as junior First Officer at a regional airline and expect an hourly rate of $35-70.